 Dr. Rob Schincariol currently has openings for one M.Sc. and one Ph.D. student interested in geothermal energy, primarily the thermal performance, sustainability, and impact of borehole heat exchangers (BHE’s) within hydrogeological environments.
 The overall objectives of the research program are (1) develop generic industry usable tools that allow for the design of efficient and sustainable closed-loop borehole heat exchangers within hydrogeological environments, and (2) develop methodologies for utilizing subsurface waste heat generated in bitumen (oil sands) recovery operations.
 The first objective is broad based and looks at bridging the current divide between hydrogeological based studies of heat transport and geothermal energy, and mechanical engineering based design of borehole heat exchangers.
 Research involves the use of BHE’s under freezing ground conditions and the use of BHE’s to mitigate permafrost degradation.
 The second objective is specifically focused on the unique environment of bitumen recovery operations and involves both waste energy utilization and thermal remediation.
 An integrated approach is used including field, lab, and numerical simulations.

-The Isotope Geochemistry and Cosmochemistry Research Group led by Dr. Audrey Bouvier is seeking a highly motivated graduate student to work on geochemical and geochronological studies of Apollo rocks and lunar meteorites.
-The student will work in Dr. Bouvier’s newly-established clean laboratory for trace metal isotope studies and with other researchers at Western and internationally for specific aspects of the project.
+The Isotope Geochemistry and Cosmochemistry Research Group led by Dr. Audrey Bouvier is seeking highly motivated graduate students to work on geochemical and geochronological studies of meteorites or terrestrial rocks.
+Several projects are available depending on the student’s research interests.
+Students will work in Dr. Bouvier’s newly-established clean chemistry laboratory for trace metal isotope studies and with other researchers at Western and internationally for specific aspects of the project.

 Support is now available for two M.Sc. positions shared between the Department of Earth Sciences and Surface Science Western, UWO.
 The candidates will investigate factors controlling the separation of mineral phases in a flotation scheme with specific reference to surface chemistry.